Made a new design of the original design at: https://larsenhenneberg.dk/2016/07/11/panasonic-tv-ir-decoder/ .

 The new hardware adds 2 extra 12V digitals outputs:

-The state machine now has to deal with 5 Panasonic remote control button values: 3D, left-arrow, right-arrow, blue and yellow buttons: main_c
+For the software part, the state machine now deal with 5 Panasonic remote control button values: 3D, left-arrow, right-arrow, blue and yellow buttons:

 The C program uses Switch-case statements in the main() function to implement the state-machine and is to be seen here: main.c